dabreese00/react-tutorial-tic-tac-toe/README.md

-# Getting Started with Create React App
+# React Tutorial Tic Tac Toe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is based on the official [React tutorial](https://reactjs.org/tutorial/tutorial.html).

+After completing the tutorial, I'm now using it as a sandbox to learn about a few more React things like testing.

 ## Available Scripts